 - Biological Sciences: A minimum of 16 semester hours (24 quarter hours) acceptable toward a biology major is required.
 Microbiology and immunology must be included.
-Genetics and parasitology are strongly recommended.
+Genetics and anatomy & physiology are strongly recommended.

 - Mathematics: One course in college mathematics is required.
 Remedial mathematics courses will not satisfy the mathematics requirement.
 A course in statistics is strongly recommended.

-- Before admission to the program, students must have completed all required pre-clinical courses and be eligible for a Bachelor's of Science degree in chemical, physical, or biological science or medical technology at the completion of the clinical program, or already have a Bachelor's of Science degree in chemical, physical, or biological science or medical technology.
+- Before admission to the program, students must have completed all required pre-clinical courses and be eligible for a Bachelor's of Science degree in chemical or biological science or medical technology at the completion of the clinical program, or already have a Bachelor's of Science degree in chemical or biological science or medical technology/medical laboratory science.

 - Degrees granted by foreign schools must be evaluated and judged to be equivalent of U.S. degrees.
-See “Applicants with Foreign Credentials” for more information.
+Refer to the Foreign Credentials section for further details.

-- All prerequisite coursework must be taken within 7 years of the class enrollment date.
+- All prerequisite coursework must be taken within seven (7) years of the class enrollment date.